realMoyosore/Calculator-App/README.md

 ## License

-This project is licensed for Educational purposes.
+This project is licensed for Educational purposes and developed for a AltSchool Africa Project.